DanielBoye/blockchain/ethernaut/01-Fallback/README.md

 ## 2. What conditions needs to be met for editing `owner`

-When looking more close on the `contribute()` function, we can see that the conditions that needs to be met is inside of the `require` and `if` condition
+When looking more closely on the `contribute()` function, we can see that the conditions that need to be met are inside of the `require` and `if` condition

-Here we can note down that the `msg.value` needs to be lesser than 0.001 ether
+Here we can note down that the `msg.value` needs to be less than 0.001 ether
 ```solidity
 require(msg.value < 0.001 ether);
 ```